Brownstones and ballot boxes: The fight for women’s suffrage in Brooklyn

-Today, Brooklyn is home of all things avant-garde, but King’s County has always led the pack.
+Today, Brooklyn is home to all things avant-garde, but Kings County has always led the pack.
 Beginning as early as 1868, the women of Brooklyn established one of the first suffrage organizations in the country and began advocating for women’s enfranchisement and political equality.
-The “wise women of Brooklyn,”as they were lauded in suffrage literature, made some of the foremost contributions to the movement.
-From the Silent Sentinels, who organized the first March on Washington, to the African American women who established the nation’s first suffrage organization by and for black women, Brooklyn was home to extraordinary advocates.
-Here are 8 badass Brooklynites who brought us the ballot.
+The “wise women of Brooklyn,” as they were lauded in suffrage literature, made some of the foremost contributions to the movement.
+From the Silent Sentinels, who organized the first March on Washington, to the African American women who established the nation’s first suffrage organization by and for Black women, Brooklyn was home to extraordinary advocates.
+Here are eight badass Brooklynites who brought us the ballot.

 1. Anna C. Field, brought suffrage to Brooklyn with a BAM

 The suffrage movement in Brooklyn really did begin with a Brownstone and end with a Ballot Box.
 That brownstone, 158 Hicks Street, was home to Anna C. Field (1822-1912), Brooklyn’s original suffrage pioneer.
 Field held the inaugural meeting of The Brooklyn Equal Rights Association in her home in the fall of 1868.
 That evening, about 20 men and women who had been part of the abolitionist movement, gathered to throw their support behind “a new outlet in the cause of justice:” Women’s Rights.
 The Organization’s stated goal was “the promotion of the educational, industrial, legal and political equality of women, and especially the right of suffrage.”